rvillar/PureText/README.md

 # PureText

 PureText is a minimal open source macOS text editor for plain and structured text files.
-It provides a native AppKit interface with tabbed editing, drag-and-drop opening from Finder or the Dock, and lightweight formatting helpers for JSON, LJSON, XML, HTML, and POM.
+It provides a native AppKit interface with tabbed editing, drag-and-drop opening from Finder or the Dock, and lightweight formatting helpers for TXT, MD, CSV, JSON, XML, HTML and others.

 ## Screenshot